gopheracademy/gopheracademy-web/content/advent-2018/gpio-and-go.md

 Taking in all this information, I started to translate this to Go.
 First I needed to memory map the GPIO registers. `syscall` makes this very easy by having an `Mmap` method.
 It requires that I provide:

-1. *File Descriptor* - Mmap can be used for normal files as well as special memory mapped GPIO.
+1. *File Descriptor* - Mmap can be used for normal files as well as special memory mapped IO.
 To use it for GPIOs, I need to access a special file that represents all the memory accessible to the kernel.
 Normally this file is `/dev/mem` but Raspbian has an additional version of it that just gives access to the GPIOs called `/dev/gpiomem`, either should work.
 By opening this file and passing it to `Mmap`, you can select *ANY* portion of memory.
-1. *Offset Value* -  The offset value, I need to get the memory offset for the GPIO registers, this is calculated by taking the peripheral memory offset, which can be different for different Pi Models , and then adding the GPIO offset, which is always 0x200000.
+1. *Offset Value* -  The offset value, I need to get the memory offset for the GPIO registers in reference to where the file descriptor starts reading memory.
+This is calculated by taking the peripheral memory offset, which can be different for different Pi Models (Zero is 0x20000000), and then adding the GPIO offset, which is always 0x200000 for Rasbperry Pis.
-1. *Memory Size* - The memory size only needs to be 11*4 bytes because the highest register we need access to is register 10 and they are 4 bytes (32 bits) each; however, due to how memory mapping works we round this up to the nearest memory page size, 4*1024 bytes.
+1. *Memory Size* - The memory size only needs to be 11 * 4 bytes because the highest addressed register we need access to is GPCLR0 at register 10 and each register is 4 bytes (32 bits); however, due to how memory mapping works we round this up to the nearest memory page size, 4*1024 bytes.
 1. *Permissions*- We need to read and write to the memory region, so we need to pass PROT_WRITE| PROT_READ
-1. *Change Mode*- We want write to the array to be sent to hardware as soon as possible, so we set the change mode to MAP_SHARED
+1. *Change Mode*- We want writes to the array to be sent to hardware as soon as possible, so we set the change mode to MAP_SHARED

 This can call be implemented with many magic values in Go as: